OfficeDev/office-js-docs-pr/docs/outlook/outlook-on-send-addins.md

 1. Implement processing of the item.
 1. Close the dialog.
 Also, handle what happens if the user closes the dialog.

-> [!IMPORTANT]
-> Modern Outlook on the web: To prevent the user from editing the item while your add-in is processing on send, you should set the *OnSendAddinsEnabled* flag to `true` as described in the [Install Outlook add-ins that use on-send](outlook-on-send-addins.md?tabs=modern#install-outlook-add-ins-that-use-on-send) section earlier in this article.

 ## Code examples